I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 Chicago White Sox pitcher and seven-time All-Star Billy Pierce said it best in 1959: "It has come too sudden and we've heard very little about the details."

 It was said by many the players were using the game as a "greedy grab" only to benefit themselves, but as the players' pension fund had been designed since its inception in 1947, the money in the plan was primarily there to attract more players to the game and to take care of those players who had retired and couldn't take advantage of the escalating salaries.
-Through revisions to the plan, which came about as the television and radio rights for the All-Star game and World Series were sold for higher and higher amounts, the pension plan had become enviable but also needed a boost in funds to maintain itself.
+Through revisions to the plan, which came about as the television and radio rights for the All-Star game and World Series were sold for higher and higher amounts, the pension plan had become enviable, but it also needed a boost in funds to maintain itself.

 That's where Roberts came in.
 A second All-Star game wouldn't resolve the pension's financial issues on its own, but it would be a significant annual help, Roberts argued.
 Still, others wouldn't get on board with his idea, saying a second Midsummer Classic would dilute the product and take away from its uniqueness.
 Tensions escalated further once the game was played, with players, managers, and executives all lobbing complaints about the way the game was handled.
 Despite the criticism, the game would last until 1962, when owners and players struck a deal to drop the second game.

-'Baseball Can't be Proud'
+'Baseball Can't Be Proud'

 In the early days of Major League baseball, players truly played out of a love for the game, and the best of the bunch just so happened to be able to make a decent amount of money for it.
 For many others, however, second jobs in the offseason were the norm to make ends meet.
 After World War II, however, efforts to turn baseball from just a game to a career began to escalate, especially as players began to see owners' pockets growing deeper while theirs stayed stagnant.
 Or as the Washington Post's Shirley Povich declared in a column on April 5, 1946: "...
 (Baseball) can’t be very proud of the protection it extends to its ballplayers.
 Baseball has no pension fund, no hospital benefits, no welfare program to compare with most other industries.”